Blogging is like a beauty pageant, erm, scholarship program.

 Internal links, which direct users to other information within your blog, keep readers engaged and boost your credibility.
 Maybe you’re proud of having written a fantastic resource or entertaining guide to something; drive traffic to the post by linking to it in other articles.

-Don’t forget to revisit older articles every once and awhile to see if there are relevant spots where you can link to newer, higher-performing content.
+Don’t forget to revisit older articles every once in a while to see if there are relevant spots where you can link to newer, higher-performing content.
 Doing so helps show Google which posts are most important and useful to readers.

 One of our favorite ways to do this in WordPress is by using a plugin or widget that displays your most popular or most recent posts; if included in your blog’s sidebar, readers will have ample opportunities to stick around and engage with more of your content.